jljimene7/ROS2-manipulator-viz-tool/README.md

 ### Github Actions
 This repo implements various github actions to ensure a smooth CI/CD process and enable faster prototying.
 The actions implemented are described below:
 - [pylint.yaml](.github/workflows/pylint.yml) workflow: This action is designed to ensure that code is the highest quality.
 It will find all the python files in the repo and then produce a lint.txt as an artifact which can be downloaded from Github.
 - [colcon_build.yaml](.github/workflows/colcon_build.yml) workflow: This action will create a ros2_jazzy dev env, install any dependencies, and then build the workspace.
 This action ensures that the committed code can be build on another machine.
 Currently, the tests are skipped since the codebase is fairly new.
 This will be removed once the codebase develops.
+More details available [here](https://github.com/ros-tooling/action-ros-ci).

 ## Development Milestones
 1. Implement environment tests to ensure that the development environment is correctly configured.